codess-aus/PL-900/Core_components.md

 You can use sentiment analysis to detect spam or negative posts on your company's Twitter page.
 Sentiment analysis evaluates text input and gives scores to a text selection.

+You should train and use an Object Detection model in your app with Al Builder.
+You can use the object detection model to recognize your products in pictures after you train your model with real images of your products.
+You can use Al Builder to add intelligence to your app even if you have no development or data science skills.